Why We Love Marietta, Georgia

 Festival Fun in Marietta

 You’ll almost always find a festival in Marietta!
-In fall, check out the Marietta Streetfest for classic cars, local art and grassroots music.
 Don’t miss the Taste of Marietta where dozens of restaurants offer tastes of their signature dishes.
 And the high-energy celebration of culture that’s our family’s annual favorite, the Marietta Greek Festival.
 Opa!